The Deaf Cycle (What They never told us.)

 “10 the fear of the Lord is the beginning of wisdom, and the knowledge of the Holy one is understanding.”

 The only solution we can provide to this urgent motif is the fear of God.
-People whose life is centered on knowing God are zealous to learn from their mistakes.
+People whose lives are centered on knowing God are zealous to learn from their mistakes.
 They are eager to correct their ways.
 They are wise and attentive to the things that they should be improving.
-When they feel weary, when they feel like they are in privation of wisdom, when their patience has run out, when hate has taken the place where love used to be, when they have no idea what to do; people who know where their salvation comes from, and people who knows how to dwell in the fear and presence of God, first thing that comes to mind will be going to that prayer closet, bowing and calling the name of God.
+When they feel weary, when they feel like they are in privation of wisdom, when their patience has run out, when hate has taken the place where love used to be, when they have no idea what to do, people who know where their salvation comes from and people who know how to dwell in the fear and presence of God, the first thing that comes to mind will be going to that prayer closet, bowing, and calling the name of God.

 James 1|